gatsbyjs/gatsby/docs/docs/themes/api-reference.md

 We'd like the `Header` component to do something different (maybe change colors, maybe add additional navigation items, really anything you can think of).
 To do that, we create a file in our site at `src/gatsby-theme-amazing/components/header.js`.
 We can now export any React component we want from this file and Gatsby will use it instead of the theme's component.

-note: you can shadow components from other themes too using the same method.
-Use the destination path in your new theme instead of in your site.
-Read more about advanced applications of this in [latent shadowing](https://johno.com/latent-component-shadowing).
+> 💡 Note: you can shadow components from other themes using the same method.
+Read more about advanced applications in [latent shadowing](https://johno.com/latent-component-shadowing).

 ### Extending